Pliosaurus: Systematics and phylogeny

 In 1874, Harry Govier Seeley named a new family of plesiosaurs, Pliosauridae, to contain forms similar to Pliosaurus.
 Exactly how pliosaurids are related to other plesiosaurs is uncertain.
 In 1940, palaeontologist Theodore E. White considered pliosaurids to be close relatives of Elasmosauridae based on shoulder anatomy.
 However, in 1943, Samuel P. Welles thought that pliosaurids were more similar to Polycotylidae, as they both had large skulls and short necks, among other characteristics.
 He grouped these two families into the superfamily Pliosauroidea, with other plesiosaurs forming the superfamily Plesiosauroidea.
 Another plesiosaur family, Rhomaleosauridae, has since been assigned to Pliosauroidea, while Polycotylidae has been reassigned to Plesiosauroidea.
 However, in 2012, Benson and colleagues recovered a different topology, with Pliosauridae being more closely related to Plesiosauroidea than Rhomaleosauridae.
 This pliosaurid-plesiosauroid clade was termed Neoplesiosauria.

 In 1960, Halstead considered Pliosaurus to be a close relative of Peloneustes, since both taxa had elongated mandibular symphyses.
+According to him, the genus Pliosaurus would comprise a chronospecific sequence represented, in order of succession, by the species P. andrewsi, P. brachyspondylus, and P. brachydeirus.
 In 2001, F. Robin O’Keefe recovered Pliosaurus as the sister taxon of Brachauchenius.
 However, in 2008, Adam S. Smith and Gareth J. Dyke considered Pliosaurus to be the sister taxon of Peloneustes.
 In 2012, Patrick S. Druckenmiller and Knutsen recovered the genus Pliosaurus as a monophyletic group comprising the species P. brachydeirus, P. rossicus, P. funkei, P. brachyspondylus, and P. macromerus, although their cladogram also included an unspecified specimen catalogued as NHMUK R2439.
 In 2013, Benson and Druckenmiller named a new clade within Pliosauridae, Thalassophonea.
 This clade included the "classic", short-necked pliosaurids while excluding the earlier, long-necked, more gracile forms.
 Since the publication of this study, Pliosaurus has since been seen as being related to Gallardosaurus.
 In the same year, in order to keep the genus Pliosaurus as monophyletic again, Benson and colleagues removed Gallardosaurus, P. rossicus and its potential junior synonym P. irgisensis from their cladogram.
-In 2014 and 2018, two new species of Pliosaurus whose fossils were discovered in the Vaca Muerta Formation, Argentina, were respectively described under the names of P. patagonicus and P. almanzaensis.
-However, subsequent work finds that these two taxa do not appear to form a monophyletic grouping, a 2023 paper even classifying P. patagonicus among the Brachaucheninae, a subgroup of thalassophoneans whose representatives mainly lived during the Cretaceous.
+The inclusion of the species P. patagonicus and P. almanzaensis within the genus Pliosaurus has been discussed by some authors.
+In 2019, María Páramo-Fonseca and colleagues considered that these two taxa do not appear to form a monophyletic group with the European species of the genus.
+In 2023, Valentin Fischer and colleagues recovered P. almanzaensis within the genus in their cladograms, but placed P. patagonicus among the Brachaucheninae, a subgroup of thalassophoneans whose representatives mainly lived during the Cretaceous.
+Some of their alternative cladograms even recover the species as the sister taxon of the Russian genus Luskhan.

-The following cladogram follows Fischer et al. (2023), although the species P. brachyspondylus, P. macromerus and P. irgisensis are considered doubtful.
+The following cladogram follows the Bayesian analysis made by Fischer et al. (2023), although the species P. brachyspondylus, P. macromerus and P. irgisensis are considered as doubious.